-Thus, experiments done by many people in many countries together established that X was not an element but ...(Complete the sentence)
+Thus, experiments done by many people in many countries together established that X was not an element but \\\\\\.(Complete the sentence)

-Let students write whatever they think about X. Do not insist on writing that it was a compound, because so far we have not mentioned about fixed proportion of A and B in X. Even if students say it to be a mixture, it is acceptable for this task.
+Let students write whatever they think about X. Do not insist on them writing that it was a compound, because so far, we have not mentioned anything about fixed proportion of A and B in X. Even if students say it is a mixture, it is acceptable for this task.
 Most important at this stage is that they should realize that X contains (only) A and B.

-Task 2: The Mystery of Mass Ratio: The Concept of Atoms Back to the past...
+Task 2: The Mystery of Mass Ratio: The Concept of Atoms